uhbubaboi/uhbubaboi.github.io/_posts/2022-01-13-small-set-two-approaches.md

 ---
-layout: posts
-title: What is a "small" set - measuare theoretic and topological approach
+title: What is a "small" set - measure theoretic and topological approach
 category: math
 tags:
     - measure theory